Competitive prices for top quality

 Yes, it's recommended to remove the first flower bud, the so-called "king flower."
 This ensures the plant puts more energy into growth and develops a stronger structure.

-On average, 7 to 21 days, depending on the temperature.
-Warmth accelerates germination.
+On average 7 to 21 days, depending on the temperature.
+Heat accelerates germination.

-Bell peppers and chilies germinate best at 25–30°C. If necessary, use a propagator with a heat mat.
+Bell peppers and chili peppers germinate best at 25–30°C. Optionally, use a seed tray with a heating mat.

 Not directly.
 Always sow indoors and plant outdoors only after the last frost (usually after mid-May).